 The Missouri Department of Transportation (MoDOT) strives to balance historic preservation concerns with the task of planning, designing, constructing, and maintaining the State’s complex transportation infrastructure.
 MoDOT’s Historic Preservation staff works to identify potential conflicts between the two and to help resolve them in the public interest.
 MoDOT makes every effort to comply with federal and state historic preservation legislation and regulations, address citizen concerns, and maintain environmental responsibility.

 Section 106 of the National Historic Preservation Act of 1966 requires that MoDOT consider the potential impacts that any federally funded or permitted project may pose to significant cultural resources.
 Cultural resources include archaeological sites, buildings, structures (e.g., bridges), objects, or districts.
 The significance of a cultural resource is evaluated by applying a specific set of criteria that are set forth by the National Register of Historic Places.
-Cultural resources that meet the criteria of eligibility for listing on the National Register of Historic Places are referred to as “historic properties.”
+Cultural resources that meet the criteria of eligibility for listing, or already listed, on the National Register of Historic Places are referred to as “historic properties.”
 MoDOT must evaluate the potential impacts of a project on all identified cultural resources, regardless of their significance.
 Failure to obtain Section 106 clearance could jeopardize federal funding and permits for a project, which could result in project delays.
 After the review process is initiated, compliance with Section 106 requires three things:

 - Identify Historic Properties – Determine project’s area of effect, identify historic properties, and evaluate historic significance;

 - Assess Adverse Effects – Assess if the project will have an adverse effect on historic properties; and

 - Resolve Adverse Effects – Avoidance, minimization, and/or mitigation of any adverse effect on historic properties.